This clean eating easy weeknight lemon chicken skillet dinner recipe is so quick and easy to make you’ll want to make it every week.

-This easy lemon chicken recipe is another one of my recipes I’ve made a hundred times or more.
+This easy weeknight lemon chicken skillet dinner recipe is another one of my recipes I’ve made a hundred times or more.
 The whole family loves it and it’s easy to adapt.
 My children and I love breaded chicken, but it used to be such a pain to make – until I came up with this easy way to do it.
 Basically, you put some oil in the bottom of a cold pan to just coat it, take fresh or frozen chicken tenders and put them in, sprinkle salt and spices on, sprinkle pretty much any type of flour over the chicken, turn over and repeat.
 Then turn on the pan and cook until each side is golden brown.

 Am I the only one that thinks it’s just too much work to get out a separate bowl to put flour in, maybe eggs, etc. to do traditional breading?
 If nothing else, I don’t like touching the raw chicken, and with this method I just use tongs to turn the chicken over.
 Easy, faster and less messy.
 I’ve made this so many weeknights and even for company.
-The only person in my family who isn’t like it, won’t eat chicken.
+The only person in my family who doesn’t like it, won’t eat chicken.
 Ever.
 So she doesn’t count, if you ask me.

 There are tons of variations you can do with this recipe: